Diseases of the American Shorthair – A beauty with character

 Diagnosis:

-- Ultrasound (echocardiography): This is the most accurate method to diagnose HCM.
-The veterinarian can measure the thickness of the heart muscle and assess the function of the heart.
+• Ultrasound examination (echocardiography): This is the most accurate method for diagnosing HCM.
+The veterinarian can measure the thickness of the heart muscle and assess the heart's function.

-- X-ray: May show evidence of enlargement of the heart or fluid in the lungs.
+• X-ray: May indicate an enlarged heart or fluid in the lungs.

-- ECG (Electrocardiogram): Records the heart's electrical activity and helps identify abnormal heart rhythms.
+• ECG (electrocardiogram): It detects the electrical activity of the heart and helps to identify abnormal heart rhythms.

 Treatment:

-- Medication: There is no cure for HCM, but medications such as beta blockers, calcium channel blockers, or ACE inhibitors can help relieve symptoms and reduce strain on the heart.
+• Medication: There is no cure for HCM, but medications such as beta-blockers, calcium channel blockers, or ACE inhibitors can help relieve symptoms and reduce the strain on the heart.

-- Diuretics: When fluid builds up in the lungs, diuretics are used to make breathing easier.
+• Diuretics: In cases of fluid accumulation in the lungs, diuretics are used to make breathing easier.

-- Long-term monitoring: Regular veterinary visits to check heart function and adjust medications are essential.
+• Long-term monitoring: Regular veterinary visits to check heart function and adjust medication are essential.

 Prevention:

-Since HCM is genetic, there are no specific preventive measures.
-However, reputable breeders regularly have their breeding animals tested for HCM in order to exclude affected cats from breeding.
-When purchasing an American Shorthair, it is advisable to find out about the health of the parents.
+Since HCM is genetically determined, there are no specific preventative measures.
+However, reputable breeders have their breeding cats regularly tested for HCM to exclude affected cats from breeding.
+It is advisable to inquire about the health of the parents when purchasing an American Shorthair.

 2. Polycystic kidney disease (PKD)

-Polycystic kidney disease is a genetic disorder in which cysts form in the kidneys.
-These cysts grow over time and affect kidney function, which can eventually lead to kidney failure.
+The polycystic kidney disease is a genetic disorder in which cysts form in the kidneys.
+These cysts grow over time and impair kidney function, which can eventually lead to kidney failure.

 Symptoms:

-- Poor coat and general physical deterioration in advanced stages
+• Poor coat and general physical decline in advanced stages

 Diagnosis:

-- Ultrasound examination of the kidneys: The veterinarian can use an ultrasound device to visualize cysts in the kidneys.
-Cysts can be detected at a young age.
+• Ultrasound examination of the kidneys: An ultrasound device allows the veterinarian to visualize cysts in the kidneys.
+Cysts can be detected even at a young age.

-- Blood and urine tests: These tests help check kidney function and assess the severity of the disease.
+• Blood and urine tests: These tests help to check kidney function and assess the severity of the disease.

 Treatment:

-- Symptomatic Treatment: There is no cure for PKD, so treatment focuses on relieving symptoms and slowing disease progression.
+• Symptomatic treatment: There is no cure for PKD, therefore treatment focuses on relieving symptoms and slowing the progression of the disease.

-- Diet management: Kidney-friendly foods with low protein content can help reduce the strain on the kidneys.
+• Dietary management: Kidney-friendly food with low protein content can help relieve the strain on the kidneys.

-- Medications: ACE inhibitors or other medications may be used to lower blood pressure and support kidney function.
+• Medication: ACE inhibitors or other medications can be used to lower blood pressure and support kidney function.

 Prevention:

-The best prevention measure is to only purchase cats from breeders that perform PKD testing on their animals.
+The best preventative measure is to only buy cats from breeders who perform PKD tests on their animals.
 Cats that carry the gene should not be used for breeding to prevent the spread of this disease.

-Dental problems like gingivitis are not specifically hereditary, but they are relatively common American Shorthair Gingivitis is an inflammation of the gums caused by plaque or infection.
+Dental problems such as Gingivitis are not specifically hereditary, but they occur in many cats, including the American Shorthair, relatively common.
+Gingivitis is an inflammation of the gums caused by plaque or infection.

 Symptoms: